theoda74/RaycastingC/README.md

 At the left left part there is the 2D map,

-and at the right there his the 3D representation.
+and at the right there is his 3D representation.